It is easily said and harder to do. When a situation is overwhelming terms like “self help” and “empowerment” can be suffocating.

 Over the Summer of 2021 the Bureau of Investigative Journalism investigated possession hearings and scrutinised 555 of these hearings.
 The bureau found in nearly 60% of hearings neither the tenant nor their lawyer was in attendance – so no one was there to argue against the eviction.

 Without hearing from the tenants and homeowners why they have not attended court, all we are able to do is to try and reach those at risk of loosing their home.
 At the moment I am worried about attending public buildings and wouldn’t want to attend court without being reassured it is safe and that there is someone I can trust to help me.

 Are you someone who didn’t want to attend court?
 Please let me know why so we can work together to encourage others to access the help that is available to them at the court.

-Would you help us get the word out so we can reach those at risk of loosing their homes and encourage them to attend court on the day of their hearing and ask for the duty advisor.
+Would help us get the word out so we can reach those at risk of loosing their homes and encourage them to attend court on the day of their hearing and ask for the duty advisor.
 Help by sharing the below image.